Influence-based Attributions can be Manipulated: Downstream Application 1: Data Valuation

 \section{Downstream Application 1: Data Valuation}

-Data valuation determines the contribution of each training sample to model training and assigns a proportional monetary sum to each one.
-One of the techniques to find this contribution is through influence functions, by ranking training samples according to their influence scores in a \textit{decreasing order} \citep{richardson2019rewarding, hesse2023data, sundararajan2023inflow, jia2019towards}.
+The goal of data valuation is to determine the contribution of each training sample to model training and accordingly assign a proportional monetary sum to each.
+One of the techniques to find this value is through influence functions, by ranking training samples according to their influence scores in a \textit{decreasing order} \citep{richardson2019rewarding, hesse2023data, sundararajan2023inflow, jia2019towards}.
 A higher influence ranking implies a more valuable sample, resulting in a higher monetary sum.
-Therefore, a malicious entity with financial incentives can manipulate influence scores in order to increase its financial gains from \textit{pre-existing data}, since collecting real-world data is an expensive task and it may not be even possible to manipulate real-world data, especially in biological domains.
-See Fig.\ref{app:fig:data_val_setup_pic} for a pictorial representation of the data valuation setting.
+Since generally data collection is a challenging task and many-a-times data may not be mutable (such as DNA data in biological applications), a malicious entity with financial incentives would want to manipulate influence scores in order to increase financial gains from \textit{pre-existing data}.
+See App.
+Fig.\ref{app:fig:data_val_setup_pic} for a pictorial representation of the data valuation setting.

-\textbf{Threat Model.} The canonical setting of data valuation consists of three basic entities : multiple data vendors, model trainer and influence calculator.
-Each vendor supplies a set of data; the collection of data from all vendors corresponds to the \textit{fixed} training set of the data provider.
-The influence calculator is again honest.
-Our adversary is the model trainer who can collude with data vendors, but we assume that the data supplied by vendors is still the same.
-The adversarial model trainer can change model parameters from $\theta^*$ to $\theta'$ while maintaining similar test accuracy as discussed in Sec.\ref{sec:threat_model}.
+\textbf{Threat Model.} The canonical setting of data valuation consists of 1) multiple data vendors and 2) influence calculator.
+Each vendor supplies a set of data; the collection of data from all vendors corresponds to the fixed training set of the data provider.
+The influence calculator is our adversary who can collude with data vendors while keeping the data fixed.
+The adversarial model training can change model parameters from $\theta^*$ to $\theta'$ while maintaining similar test accuracy as discussed in Sec.\ref{sec:threat_model}.

-\textbf{Goal of the adversary.} Given a set of target samples $\Ztar \subset Z$, the goal of the adversary (model trainer) is to push the influence ranking of samples from $\Ztar$ to top-$k$ or equivalently increase the influence score of samples from $\Ztar$ beyond the remaining $n-k$, where $k \in \mathbb{N}$.
+\textbf{Goal of the adversary.} Given a set of target samples $\Ztar \subset Z$, the goal of the adversary is to push the influence ranking of samples from $\Ztar$ to top-$k$ or equivalently increase the influence score of samples from $\Ztar$ beyond the remaining $n-k$ samples, where $k \in \mathbb{N}$.

 \textbf{Single-Target Attack.} Let us first consider the case where $\Ztar$ has only one element, $\Ztar = \{\ztar\}$.
 We formulate the adversary's attack as a constrained optimization problem where the objective function, $\latt$, captures the intent to raise the influence ranking of the target sample to top-$k$ while the constraint function, $\rm {dist}$, limits the distance between the original and manipulated model, so that the two models have similar test accuracies.
 The resulting optimization problem is given as follows, where $C \in \mathbb{R}$ is the model manipulation radius,